dwhieb/dissertation/README.md

 ## 5. Data Annotation

+This section covers the technical steps involved in the process of annotating the data for this study.

 ### Selecting Words for Annotation

 100 archilexemes were selected from each corpus for annotation.
 These archilexemes were chosen randomly from the set of wordforms in each corpus, by first dividing those wordforms into 100 different bins depending on the corpus dispersion of that wordform (measured using <dfn>Deviation of Proportions</dfn> (<abbr title='Deviation of Proportions'>DP</abbr>) [Gries [2008](#Gries2008)]), and then selecting one word randomly from each bin.
 Words which did not meet the selection criteria were thrown out, and the process was repeated until 100 viable archilexemes were found.
 The selection criteria for archilexemes are discussed in the Data & Methods chapter of my dissertation document, available [here][dissertation].